pabma/MuSe-FuTa/README.md

 ## How to use it:

-How to run them all, and (later on) in darkness bind them:
+STEP 1) To run them all...:

    - Download 'runsegms.sh' and the folder 'runsegms' into [a_name].
    - Be sure that there is no current file or directory in [a_name] which ends in *.nii.gz.
    - Copy your original CT files to [a_name] in *.nii.gz format, and change their names so they begin with 'CT_'.
-   - Run 'sh runsegms.sh' (linux OS).
+   - Run 'sh runsegms.sh' (Linux OS).
    - Enjoy some time doing something else while they run.

-This will create several directories and run all the segmentators in order, placing their output files in the right directories.
+This will create several folders and run all the segmentators in order, placing their output files in the right folder.
 BE WARNED, ADVENTURER!!
 IF YOU CHANGE THE NAME OR REMOVE ANY OF THIS DIRECTORIES, THE NEXT STEPS ARE DOOMED TO FAIL UNLESS YOU CHANGE ALSO THE CODE!!
 The directory 'used' is of special importance here, beware of put or remove files there.

-STEP 2) To run the processing and assembling of the segmented images.
+STEP 2) ...and in Darkness bind them:

    - For some versions of the software, you might need to take the next steps in order for this part to run properly:
      - pip uninstall stl